Training Season: Critical reception

-Upon release, music critics were positive about "Training Season" and opined it had commercial potential.
+Upon release, music critics opined that "Training Season" had commercial potential.
 Billboards Jason Lipshutz included the song in the magazine's Friday Music Guide, which predicts music that will gain popularity in playlists, and Pitchfork put it in their Selects playlist.
-Alex Gonzalez of Uproxx called it a "bouncy bop" that could potentially become "the ladies anthem of summer 2024", and Steffanee Wang of Nylon believed it was one of Lipa's best singles in a while.
-Igor Bannikov of PopMatters described "Training Season" as one of "the most stadium-sized hits" on the album.
-Lipshutz thought the song showcased her most powerful skills and people who enjoyed her 2020 single "Physical" would become fans of it.
-Angie Martoccio of Rolling Stone described it as one of Lipa's strongest vocal performances.
+Others considered it a potential summer anthem for women and well-suited for a stadium audience.
+Steffanee Wang of Nylon believed "Training Season" was one of Lipa's best singles in a while, and Angie Martoccio of Rolling Stone thought it was among her strongest vocal performances.

-Critics commented on "Training Season" and the other singles in the context of the rest of Radical Optimism.
-They believed the songs have a similar club-friendly and catchy production, which formed the segment of the album most suited for parties.
-Lisa Wright of DIY believed the singles constituted the more assertive and "after-hours" segment of Radical Optimism, which otherwise focused on turbulent romantic experiences, and Varietys Steven J. Horowitz thought they enhanced the fleeting and feel-good quality of the album.
-The Arts Desks Joe Muggs praised the songwriting and believed the singles sounded like Lipa's other material.
-Writing for Pitchfork, Laura Snapes believed the song had cluttered production which could use more breathing room, something she described as typical of Parker's work.
+Reviewers believed "Training Season" was catchy, describing it as an "earworm" and both the hook and the beat as "infectious".
+It was grouped with the album's other singles by some critics, who believed they had a similar club-friendly and memorable production most suited for parties.
+Lisa Wright of DIY believed the singles constituted the more assertive and "after-hours" segment of Radical Optimism, which otherwise focused on turbulent romantic experiences, and Varietys Steven J. Horowitz thought they enhanced the feel-good quality of the album.
+The Arts Desks Joe Muggs praised the songwriting on the singles and believed the sound was consistent with Lipa's other material.
+Lipshutz thought that "Training Season" showcased her most powerful musical instincts and that people who enjoyed her 2020 single "Physical" would become fans of it.

-Some other critics were positive about the composition of "Training Season".
-Aimee Phillips of Clash thought the beats were deeper, more layered and sensual, while the lyrics carried greater intent, reinforcing the bold and self-assured pop star persona that Lipa had consistently embodied.
+Others also commented on the production of "Training Season".
+Aimee Phillips of Clash thought the beats were deeper, more layered, and sensual than Radical Optimisms opening track "End of an Era", while the lyrics carried greater intent, reinforcing the bold and self-assured pop star persona that Lipa had presented.
+Rania Aniftos of Billboard ranked it seventh among the album's eleven songs, claiming "if the lyrics aren't motivating enough, the thumping bass should do the trick."
 Varietys Jem Aswad believed ABBA's influence was initially subdued but later realised by the piano flourishes, which formed "the best kind of tribute: nothing overt, but a sly, fun wink for fans who notice it".
-Rania Aniftos of Billboard ranked it seventh among the album's eleven songs, claiming "if the lyrics aren't motivating enough, the thumping bass should do the trick."
+Some felt that "Training Season" had a cluttered production which could use more breathing room and that the extended version proved that eschewing "the immediacy" built into the song would improve it.